 Alfred Hair, The Lightning Rod

-Alfred Hair had a special talent for inspiring other would-be artists to become involved in the artistry.
+Hair had a special talent for inspiring other would-be artists to become involved in the artistry.
 He was considered the charismatic organizer recruiting others to become part of his mission.
 Hair’s goal was not to achieve great art, but to produce work quickly and to make money – as much as he could.
 Hair’s measurement of success was to have enough money to buy a Cadillac, a goal he succeeded in achieving.

 Alfred Hair, Inspirational Highwaymen artist & leader

 He became a teacher while organizing a painting assembly line by setting up a backyard “camp studio” for artists, with sample work tacked to a tree.
 His ultimate goal was to master the art of painting quickly, thereby creating more work.
-The more work that the members produced, the more money was raised.
+The more work that the members produced, the more money raised.

 This style of working together naturally created a “sameness” of artistic style.
 Friendship and conviviality became the connection for the self-taught painting group.
 But this artistic camp did not consider venturing far from Florida scenery as a subject.
 Artistic expression was not a choice for these men and women seeking financial survival.
 It was about existence – a good livelihood – the easiest and fastest way possible.

 The Highwaymen’s work was not all carbon copies of one another.
 Subtle differences were apparent by each artist’s work through differing textures, differing approaches to light, color, or mood (some darker while others were bright and cheery) for each painting.
-Royal Poinciana trees, Florida Everglades scenes, marshes, rivers and wildlife, especially birds were present in many works.
+Royal Poinciana trees, Florida Everglades scenes, marshes, rivers, and wildlife, especially birds were present in many works.

 The spirited and entrepreneurial 29-year-old Alfred Hair, admired by his compatriots, lived a short life and was unfortunately shot in a local Ft.
 Pierce bar called Eddie’s Place, the apparent victim of a love triangle.